 3.13 Until 2004, GPs provided their own IT systems.
 In 2004 the NHS took over this responsibility, but GPs retained the right to a choice of systems.
 NHS Connecting for Health expects Local Service Providers to provide GP systems in their cluster but during 2004 many GPs became concerned that Local Service Providers would be offering little or no choice of systems, and that GPs would be forced to change from their existing systems against their wishes.
-This was a particularly strong concern among customers of EMIS, which currently supplies 55 per cent to allow GPs to select from any GP system supplied by any Local Service Provider14.
-At the same time, CSC contracted with EMIS for EMIS to supply CSC's GP system.
-These two changes had the effect of substantially increasing the choice available to GPs, and enabling those currently using EMIS systems to retain them indefinitely.
-However, NHS Connecting for Health has not yet been able to agree commercial terms with the other Local Service Providers to implement this plan, and it is currently considering alternative approaches to providing GPs with a more popular choice of systems.
+This was a particularly strong concern among customers of EMIS, which currently supplies 55 per cent of GPs in England but which at the time was not among the systems on offer to GPs.
+The lack of choice was unpopular amongst GPs and we believe it has contributed to the Programme's difficulties in winning support among GPs.